redhat-cip/dci-dev-env/README.md

  * install docker-compose and git-review if you want to contribute, you can install those requirements by simply typing:
    `pip install -U -r requirements.txt`
- * launch the environment `docker-compose -f dci.yml -f dci-db_init.yml -f dci-swift.yml`
+ * launch the environment `docker-compose -f dci.yml up -d`

 Now the environment is up and running, you can attach containers in order to run parts of the applications: